-- 7.1 Section 8 of the Act requires that a defined benefits public service pension scheme must be a career average revalued earnings ("CARE") scheme or a scheme of other such description as specified by the Treasury in regulations.
+- 7.1 Section 8 of the Act requires that a defined benefits public service pension scheme must be a career average revalued earnings ("CARE") scheme or a scheme of other such descriptions as specified by the Treasury in regulations.
 Where a scheme under the Act is a CARE scheme, there needs to be a mechanism for revaluing the pensionable earnings or accrued pension of active members.
-The process is governed by the scheme regulations but carried out by reference to an annual order made by HM Treasury. - 7.2 New CARE schemes were introduced for the main public service pension schemes from April 2015, with the Local Government Pension Scheme in England and Wales introduced a year earlier in April 2014.
-The scheme designs were negotiated by relevant departments and devolved administrations with the trade unions, employee representatives and employer representatives, and published as Proposed Final Agreements for each of the relevant schemes. - 7.3 The Proposed Final Agreements included the revaluation metric to be used for each scheme.
-The majority of schemes rely on a prices metric, which is identified as the Consumer Prices Index ("CPI") in the Agreements.
-Some of these have plain CPI revaluation, whereas other schemes use a CPI plus revaluation rate, such as the NHS pension scheme which uses CPI plus 1.5%.
-Other schemes rely on an earnings metric, which is identified as Average Weekly Earnings in the Agreements. - 7.4 The prices metric to be used for revaluation in the various scheme regulations for 1 April 2019 to 31 March 2020 inclusive is the September 2019 CPI figure, which represents an increase of 1.7%.
-As well as featuring in several schemes' Proposed Final Agreement, CPI is the Government's preferred measure of change in prices for the indexation of public service pensions in payment and deferment. - 7.5 The earnings metric to be used for revaluation in the various scheme regulations for the same period is the whole economy (i.e. including both private sector and public sector), year on year change in average weekly earnings, non-seasonally adjusted (i.e. normal seasonal changes have not been discounted from the data), including bonuses and arrears, which represents an increase of 4%.
+The process is governed by scheme regulations but carried out by reference to an annual order made by HM Treasury. - 7.2 New CARE schemes were introduced for the main public service pension schemes from April 2015, with the Local Government Pension Scheme in England and Wales introduced a year earlier in April 2014.
+The scheme designs were negotiated by relevant departments and devolved administrations with the trade unions, employee representatives and employer representatives, and published as Proposed Final Agreements for each of the relevant sections. - 7.3 The Proposed Final Agreements included the revaluation metric to be used for each scheme.
+The majority of schemes rely on a prices metric, which is understood as the Consumer Prices Index ("CPI") in the Agreements.
+Some of these schemes revalue according to CPI alone, whereas other schemes revalue using CPI plus some percentage.
+Other schemes rely on an earnings metric, which is understood as Average Weekly Earnings in the Agreements. - 7.4 The prices metric to be used for revaluation in the various scheme regulations for 1 April 2020 to 31 March 2021 inclusive is the September 2020 CPI figure, which represents an increase of 0.5%.
+As well as featuring in several schemes' Proposed Final Agreement, CPI is the Government's preferred measure of change in prices for the indexation of public service pensions in payment and deferment. - 7.5 The earnings metric to be used for revaluation in the various scheme regulations for the same period is the whole economy (i.e. including both private sector and public sector), year on year change in average weekly earnings, non-seasonally adjusted (i.e. normal seasonal changes have not been discounted from the data), including bonuses and arrears, which represents an increase of 2.4%.